 The following is a guide only.
 If in doubt, please visit your local Reid Dealer and try a bike.
 Different riders will be more comfortable on different bikes, so it’s always worth a test ride if possible.

 16” kids bikes typically include training wheels to help get things started.
-20” bikes can generally also be fitted with training wheels to help new riders.
+20” bikes can generally have training wheels to help new riders.
 Reid kids bikes also have adjustable handlebars, stems and saddles to get the fit just right and give you some adjustability as the child grows.

 Safety and Comfort

-Small children find using rear coaster brakes the easiest way to stop, so we have added this safety feature to all of our 16” kid’s bikes in addition to the hand operated caliper brakes.
+Small children find using rear coaster brakes the easiest way to stop.
+So, we have added this safety feature to all of our 16” kid’s bikes in addition to the hand-operated calliper brakes.

 Buying a quality kids bike for your child

 A good quality bike gives kids a great start into the world of riding.
 Reid kids bikes are built light for ease of handling and tough to withstand years of being left in the rain, taken over jumps and ridden through the muddiest of puddles.
 Every Reid bike meets is also certified by SAI Global ‘5 tick’ for safety.